Monitoring Illegal Practice

 What is illegal practice?

-Unlawful practice can take many forms.
+Illegal practice can take many forms.
 Here are the most common ones:

 • Using plans or specifications not signed and sealed by an engineer to perform engineering work.